-SOCI 320 SOCIOLOGY OF HEALTH, ILLNESS AND HEALTH CARE Fall or Spring, 3 credit hours illness and health care.
+SOCI 320 SOCIOLOGY OF HEALTH, ILLNESS AND HEALTH CARE

+Using the sociological perspective, this course explores how social factors such as age, gender, social class and race/ethnicity influence personal experiences of health, illness, and health care utilization.
+This course will challenge assumptions about health, illness and health care.
 Topics include the social construction of illness and health, a critique of the 'sick role', the meaning and experience of disability, chronic pain and chronic illness, an exploration of health care systems in the developed and developing worlds, and the challenges and opportunities facing both consumers and providers of health care in the 21st century.
 Three hours lecture per week.
 Prerequisites: Junior level status; Introduction to Sociology (SOCI101) or Introduction to Gerontology (HLTH 104) or permission of instructor.